thecodersclub-mce/quiztopia/README.md

 # 🧠 C Programming Series Application

-This repository contains the front-end code for **C Programming Series Application**, an application designed by The Coders Club.
+This repository contains the front-end code for **C Programming Series**, an application designed by The Coders Club.
 It serves as a comprehensive platform for a C Programming Series, featuring structured weekly content, interactive quizzes, a feedback mechanism, and a dynamic leaderboard.

 -----